moyu-ENV/moyu-ENV.github.io/README.md

 # Research interests
-Coastal ecosystems play a crucial role in mitigating and adapting to climate risks, but the ecosystems themselves are also highly vulnerable to climate change.
-My current work focuses on the resilience of global mangrove ecosystems to storm disturbances and the implications for the vital services they provide, such as storm protection.
-I am also passionate about advancing Earth and data science methodologies to better understand and analyze coastal ecosystem dynamics and functions on a global scale.
+Coastal ecosystems are vital for climate risk mitigation and adaptation, yet these ecosystems themselves are among the most vulnerable to the impacts of climate change.
+My research centres on the question: **How does the resilience of these ecosystems to climate change affect their functioning under such pressures?** I am also passionate about developing new Earth and data science methodologies to deepen our understanding of coastal ecosystem dynamics and their functions at regional and global scales.

 ---